Tineke Younger

 Tineke "Tini" Younger (/'tinəkə 'jʌŋgəɹ/ TEE-nə-kə YUNG-ər) is an American chef, cookbook author, and social media personality.
 She runs an account on TikTok where she shares recipes and cooking techniques.

-Career
+Early life and career

+Younger was born and raised in Walkersville, Maryland.
+She learned to cook through culinary programs she enrolled in while she was a student at Walkersville High School and Frederick Community College.
 Younger was a contestant on the second season of Next Level Chef, finishing in eighth place, and appeared in season three as a special guest.
 Following the show, she had a YouTube show on Gordon Ramsay's Bite Originals channel.

-She published Cooking for my Boyfriend in 2023.
+She published a cookbook called Cooking for my Boyfriend in 2023.

 As of 2025, Younger has 12 million TikTok followers.
 She is well known for her viral macaroni and cheese recipe.

-Education

-Younger learned to cook from Walkersville High School's culinary program and Frederick Community College Monroe Center: Hospitality, Culinary & Tourism Institute.
+In 2026, she was named one of Forbes 30 under 30 in Food and Drink.

 Personal life

-Younger was raised in Walkersville, Maryland.
-She and Antoine Wright Jr. met in 2019.
-They were engaged in November 2023, and married in November 2024 in Jamaica.
-They announced on June 20, 2025 that they were expecting twins.
+Younger met her husband Antoine Wright Jr. in 2019.
+They became engaged in November 2023, and were married on November 12, 2024 in Jamaica.

+The couple announced on June 20, 2025 that they were expecting twin girls.
+On November 26, Younger announced that her twins had been born at 36 weeks following a placental abruption, and one of her daughters had died.